drduh/Debian-Privacy-Server-Guide/README.md

 Take a few steps to harden remote access: declare which users are allowed to log in, change the default listening port and generate a new host key.
 There are many more in-depth guides online on securing SSH ([1](https://stribika.github.io/2015/01/04/secure-secure-shell.html), [2](https://feeding.cloud.geek.nz/posts/hardening-ssh-servers/), [3](https://wp.kjro.se/2013/09/06/hardening-your-ssh-server-opensshd_config/); these are just basic suggestions:

-Create a new host key (do not use a pass-phrase - else you won't be able to reconnect remotely):
+Create a new host key (do not use a pass-phrase - else you won't be able to connect remotely after a reboot):

     $ ssh-keygen -t rsa -b 4096 -f ssh_host_key